EnterpriseDB/barman/doc/barman-cloud-backup.1.md

   -d DBNAME, --dbname DBNAME
-                        Database name or conninfo string for Postgres connection (default: postgres) --tags [TAGS [TAGS ...]]
+                        Database name or conninfo string for Postgres connection (default: postgres) -n BACKUP_NAME, --name BACKUP_NAME
+                        a name which can be used to reference this backup in commands such as barman-cloud-restore and barman-
+                        cloud-backup-delete
+  --tags [TAGS [TAGS ...]]
                         Tags to be added to all uploaded files in cloud storage